-This post was updated February 15th, 2020.
+This post was updated on June 11, 2020.

 Rotterdam is the 2nd largest city in The Netherlands – one hour south of Amsterdam and two hours north of Brussels.
 It’s an incredibly modern and diverse city and is not at all what you might think when you imagine a major European city.
 The sighting in Rotterdam isn’t historic and the architecture isn’t old.
 But this is what makes Rotterdam stand out.
 This is the contrast to the rest of Europe.

 If you’ve never considered a visit, then you need to start reconsidering because there are many surprising attractions in Rotterdam.
 Sure, it’s overshadowed by more famous cities like Amsterdam (the most popular visit in Holland), Brussels or Paris which are all nearby.
 But Rotterdam is not to be overlooked!
 It is entirely Dutch and European but incredibly different.
 So as you plan your next trip, consider these 10 things to do if you visit Rotterdam.

 Ride a Bike

 If you’re wondering what to do in Rotterdam, the first thing should be to rent a bike!
 The people here bike.
 Everywhere.
 Rotterdam’s entire infrastructure is built for bikes so you’ll find separate bike lanes on just about every major street.
 Bike parking is everywhere and you need to look out not only for cars as a pedestrian but bikes as well.
 As a traveler to the city, you can rent a bike from the central station for 7€ per day and go around the city like the locals.
 If you go on a weekend it’s best to arrive early to ensure they don’t run out of bikes, which happened in my case.
 You might even consider taking a guided bike tour.
 Book tour →